Enjoy teaching sound energy activities for kids. Your third, fourth, and fifth grade students will love the hands-on exploration!

 Ms. Sneed clicked back to Pinterest with a new sense of purpose.
 Carefully, she combed through the pins.
 One by one, she noted simple activities that gave students conceptual understanding of sound.
 In her mind, she imagined setting out everyday items and letting them explore.
 Then they could make their own scientific generalizations.

 The next day, Ms. Sneed was ready with a new sound unit.
 “Okay, class,” she said.
-“Today you will rotate through science stations to learn about sound.”
+“Today you will rotate through science stations and do sound energy activities.”
 The students looked at each other and grinned.
 This would certainly be more fun than the textbook.

 “You’ll move from station to station with your science lab group,” Ms. Sneed continued.
 “As you try the activities, make notes and answer questions on your science lab sheets.”